PostgreSQL-Typed/PostgreSQL-Type-Parsers/README.md

 //* It has a `equals()` method that returns whether two timeTZs are equal: timeTZ1.equals(timeTZ2); // true
+// Note: When passing a TimeTZ to the `equals` method, the offset of both TimeTZs are converted to UTC before comparing.
+// If you don't want this behavior, pass the TimeTZ as a string or object to the `equals` method.

 //* It has a `toDateTime()` method that returns a `DateTime` representation of the date: (defaults to the current timezone) timeTZ1.toDateTime(); // DateTime { hours: 12, minutes: 34, seconds: 56.789, zone: "EST" }